 Time-Series Registration

-RegisterTimeSeriesImages registers ordered 3D image phases to a reference frame using ANTs, ICON, or the combined ants_icon method.
+RegisterTimeSeriesImages registers ordered 3D image phases to a reference frame using Greedy, ICON, or combined Greedy_ICON methods.

 Class Reference